Codebenderr/Cursed_CPP/README.md

 Notice how there is no `:` at the end of the for loop unlike Python, this is because I see them as redundant.

 Additionally, the parentheses in `if`, `else if`, `for` and `while` statements can be omitted if desired.
-So the above code can further be reduced to
+So the above code can further be reduced to:
 ```cpp
 #include <iostream>
 using namespace std